-- (a) The System Board shall have the responsibility to carry out and fulfill the mission of the CCHHS by: - (1) Continuing to provide integrated health services with dignity and respect, regardless of a patient's ability to pay and working with the Office of the President to determine
+(a) The System Board shall have the responsibility to carry or and fulfill the mission of the CCHHS by:

-- and establish uncompensated care policies; and - (2) Continuing to provide access to quality primary, preventive, acute, and chronic health care for all the People of the County; - (3) Continuing to provide high quality emergency medical services to all the People of the County; - (4) Continuing to provide health education for patients, and continuing to participate in the education of future generations of health care professionals; - (5) Continuing to engage in research which enhances the CCHHS' ability to meet the healthcare needs of the People of the County; - (6) Ensuring efficiency in service delivery and sound fiscal management of all aspects of the CCHHS, including the collection of all revenues from governmental and private third-party payers and other sources and working with the Office of the Cook County Board President, and the Cook County Bureau of Finance to ensure sound fiscal management and financial reporting; - (7) Except where otherwise permitted herein, ensuring that all operations of the CCHHS, especially contractual and personnel matters, are conducted free from any political interference and in accordance with the provisions of the CCHHS Employment Plan and Supplemental Policies established in the federal civil litigation filed in the Northern District of Illinois under Case No. 69 C 2145 and titled Shakman, et al. v.
-Democratic Organization, et al. that may be modified from time to time and all applicable laws; and - (8) Perform, through the Cook County Department of Public Health, essential services of a local public health authority as provided in the Cook County Board of Health Ordinance, Sections 38-26 through 38-40 of the Cook County Code, other Cook County Ordinances imposing duties upon the Cook County Department of Public Health, and the regulations of the Cook County Department of Public Health promulgated thereunder; the Department of Public Health Act, 20 ILCS 2305/1 et seq.; the Civil Administrative Code of Illinois, 20 ILCS 5/5-1 et seq.; and as further detailed in regulations promulgated by the Illinois Department of Public Health under the Certified Local Health Department Code, 77 Ill.
+(1) Continuing to provide integrated health services with dignity and respect, regardless of a patient's ability to pay and working with the Office of the President to determine ent and establish uncompensated care policies; and nty, (2) Continuing to provide access to quality primary, preventive, acute, and chronic health care for all the People of the County; (3) Continuing to provide high quality emergency medical services to all the People of the County; ok (4) Continuing to provide health education for patients, and continuing to participate in the education of future generations of health care professionals; (5) Continuing to engage in research which enhances the CCHHS' ability to meet the healthcare needs of the People of the County; d h (6) Ensuring efficiency in service delivery and sound fiscal management of all aspects of the CCHHS, including the collection of all revenues from governmental and private third-party payers and other sources and working with the Office of the Cook County Board President, and the Cook County Bureau of Finance to ensure sound fiscal management and financial reporting; he ent or (7) Except where otherwise permitted herein, ensuring that all operations of the CCHHS, especially contractual and personnel matters, are conducted free from any political interference and in accordance with the provisions of the CCHHS Employment Plan and Supplemental Policies established in the federal civil litigation filed in the Northern District of Illinois under Case No. 69 C 2145 and titled Shakman, et al. v.
+Democratic Organization, et al. that may be modified from time to time and all applicable laws; and ng e c (8) Perform, through the Cook County Department of Public Health, essential services of a local public health authority as provided in the Cook County Board of Health Ordinance, Sections 38-26 through 38-40 of the Cook County Code, other Cook County Ordinances imposing duties upon the Cook County Department of Public Health, and the regulations of the Cook County Department of Public Health promulgated thereunder; the Department of Public Health Act, 20 ILCS 2305/1 et seq.; the Civil Administrative Code of Illinois, 20 ILCS 5/5-1 et seq.; and as further detailed in regulations promulgated by the Illinois Department of Public Health under the Certified ı Iy Ie Local Health Department Of Public Health under the Certified Local Health Department Code, 77 Ill.
 Adm.
-Code 600.100 et seq.; provided, however, that the County Board shall continue to serve as the Board of Health of Cook County; and
+Code 600.100 et seq.; provided, however, that the County Board shall continue to serve as the Board of Health of Cook County; and and establish uncompensated care policies: and